• Home

 FailureBank: A Social Learning Utility

-It’s not looking good for a new startup company called FailureBank.
+It’s not looking good for a start-up company called FailureBank.
 They haven’t raised enough funding yet—but is that the point?

 One of the thousands of companies on KickStarter is about to run of time on their goal.
 From the website: